theanshulcode/Customer-Segmentation-Analysis/README.md

 Article

-An Article wrote on the same analysis Find [**here**](https://theanshul.medium.com/customer-segmentation-using-k-means-clustering-ffded3a2695)
+I wrote an article on the same analysis, please find it [**here**](https://theanshul.medium.com/customer-segmentation-using-k-means-clustering-ffded3a2695).